As of September 2024, approximately 18.4% of all MA households, an estimated 21.5% of households with children, reported facing food insecurity.

 - Shares are distributed market-style so you can choose your own produce and swap out items with your neighbors

-- If you have any questions, would like to be added to our sign-up list, or would like more information on the sliding scale pricing, please reach out to [email protected]
+- If you have any questions, or would like to be added to our sign-up list for 2026, please reach out to cj@newhallfieldscommunityfarm.org

 Pop-Up Farm Stands